 Heating brazilianite gems up to 140º C/284º F can lead to color loss.
 Heating up to 300º C/572º F will turn them colorless.
 A jeweler's torch will easily reach these temperatures, so be wary if you're taking a jewelry piece for repairs.
-Although brazilianites have a moderate hardness, their cleavage and fracture tendency make protective settings and occasional wear good ideas.
 Avoid mechanical cleaning such as steam or ultrasonic processes.
 Instead, use a soft brush, mild detergent, and warm water for cleaning.
 Consult our gemstone jewelry cleaning guide for more recommendations.

 Dr. Joel E. Arem has more than 60 years of experience in the world of gems and minerals.
 After obtaining his Ph.D. in Mineralogy from Harvard University, he has published numerous books that are still among the most widely used references and guidebooks on crystals, gems and minerals in the world.